Khan/actions/README.md

 1. Find the last tagged-and-published version of that action (e.g., `gerald-pr-v0.0.1`).
 2. Run `git checkout gerald-pr-v0.0.1` to create a detached HEAD.
 3. Run `git checkout -b <branch-name>` to create a new branch with just those files.
-4. Apply the changes to my development branch to this branch: ``
+4. Apply the changes to my development branch to this branch.
+Sometimes `git cherry-pick` can figure out the file-structure differences across branches.
+You can also manually create and apply patches.
+Or just manually bring in the changes, if they're small enough and you're careful enough.
-5. Push the branch to the GitHub
+5. Push the branch to the GitHub.
-6. Point my other repo to this branch with `uses: @Khan/actions@<branch-name>`
+6. Point my other repo to my test branch with `uses: @Khan/actions@<branch-name>`.